 Previous Post: Up Wabakimi’s Raymond River To Cliff Lake

 Cliff Lake is one of Wabakimi’s – and the Canadian Shield’s in general – premier pictograph sites.
 We spent some time paddling along the perimeter of the lake and checking out some dramatic stretches of vertical rock face – and found all the rock paintings which Selwyn Dewdney had highlighted in his classic study of the mostly-Anishinaabe (i.e. Ojibwe) pictographs of the Canadian Shield.
-(See here for some pix and discussion of what we saw.)
+Click on the post titles below to access pix and discussion:

-We had originally arranged for a shuttle back to our vehicle at the Mattice Lake headquarters of ML Outfitters from there on the Thursday.
+We had originally arranged for a shuttle back to our vehicle at the Mattice Lake headquarters of Mattice Lake Outfitters from there on Thursday.
 However, a couple of emails sent via my Spot Connect from Cliff Lake had requested that the pick-up happen a day early.
-We now had a day and a half to knock off the last 27 kilometers!
+It was Tueday and we now had a day and a half to knock off the last 27 kilometers!

 Tuesday, August 13 (Day 17)